kineticadb/examples/python_dev_guide/README.md

 * [Vector Similarity Search Demo](python_vector_search.ipynb): Learn how to use the Kinetica similarity search with the vector column type to make stock predictions.
 We will finish with a matplotlib visualization of the results.

+* [Using GPUdbSqlIterator and GPUdbIngestor](python_iterator_ingestor.ipynb): Learn about using GPUdbSqlIterator for conveniently retrieving large result sets and GPUdbIngestor for multi-head ingest.

 ## Try it yourself

 Click on the link below to launch an interactive notebook that walks you through the Python Developer Guide.